Laksa Noodle Salad

 Read comments

 This recipe takes a peak comfort dish—laksa noodle soup from Malaysia, Singapore and Indonesia—and transforms it into a satiating salad you’ll crave.
-Every bite of this spicy and fragrant salad brims with exciting textures, thanks to smooth noodles, pillowy tofu, crisp cauliflower and crunchy bean sprouts.
+Every bite of this spicy and fragrant salad brims with exciting textures, thanks to smooth noodles, pillowy tofu and crunchy bean sprouts.
 The star of this recipe is the ultrasimple dressing that only needs two ingredients to assert big, bold flavors: Packed with complex concentrated aromatics, red curry paste is combined with sweet and nutty coconut milk for a powerhouse dressing.
 Curry pastes vary greatly in saltiness and spice from brand to brand, so taste it and add more or less as needed.
 This is an adaptable salad that is suitable for eating all year round, as the vegetables are flexible: The broccoli can be swapped with green beans, snow or sugar snap peas, bok choy or other available options.
 For an even heartier salad, consider serving with a halved boiled egg

 • or to save this recipe.